todthomson/intro-to-linux-dotnetcore-docker/README.md

-## An Introduction to Linux, .NET Core, ASP.NET Core & Docker
+## An Introduction to Linux, .NET Core, ASP.NET Core & Docker (Workshop)

 Welcome to _An Introduction to Linux, .NET Core, ASP.NET Core & Docker_, a full-day workshop.